 EZCORP Inc is a United States-based company engaged in offering pawn loans in the United States and Mexico.
-It also offers short-term unsecured loans and other consumer financial products, and buy and sell second-hand goods.
-The operating segments of the company are us Pawn, Latin America Pawn, and other international. us Pawn segment includes all pawn activities in the United States.
-Latin America Pawn segment includes all pawn activities in Mexico and other parts of Latin America.
-The company generates revenue from merchandise sales, jewelry scrapping sales, and pawn service charges, of which key revenue is derived from the merchandise sales which are primarily collateral forfeited from pawn lending operations and used merchandise purchased from the customers.
+It also offers short-term unsecured loans and other consumer financial products, and buys and sells second-hand goods.
+The operating segments of the company are U.S. Pawn, Latin America Pawn, and Other Investments.
+The U.S. Pawn segment includes all pawn activities in the United States.
+The Latin America Pawn segment includes all pawn activities in Mexico and other parts of Latin America.
+The company generates revenue from merchandise sales, jewelry scrapping sales, and pawn service charges, of which key revenue is derived from the merchandise sales, which are mainly collateral forfeited from pawn lending operations and used merchandise purchased from the customers.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.